Exploiting HP OpenView NNM - B.07.53

 However, the hex bytes contain some bad characters.

-this logic/hex bytes just before the actual shellcode and use alpha_num_encoder.py
+To overcome this, prepend this logic/hex bytes just before the actual shellcode and use alpha_num_encoder.py to encode the entire string.

 1